-Step 3: If your user will be Radius authenticated please enable Radius checkbox.
+Step 3: If your user will be Radius authenticated, please Select Radius from Authentication menu.
 Passwords will be striped off, because authenticator will look Radius server for user password.
 How to setup radius server IP and Shared secret please follow Section:17.1